 “Early” and “late” First Flushes

-Besides, what we call “First Flush Season” is by no means a consistent picking period, when it comes to quality and taste of the individual batches.
+What we call “First Flush Season” is not a consistent picking period in terms of individual batches’ quality and taste.
 “Ex.
 1” , i. e. the very first picking run in the year at all, yields no more than a few kg’s only.
 Then, this tiny yield comes with such labor expense and the resulting tea is met by such high demand that the price for it hits utopian dimensions.
 This applies in particular to tea gardens at lower altitudes that because of their location will start their spring picking very early, i. e. already in February.
 Accordingly, their teas make the spearhead of the Indian first flush season.
 As such, every year they are the first on the market.
 There, they meet the anticipation that has built-up among Darjeeling first flush lovers since last year’s season.

-Jungpana First Flush Spring Wonder EX1 – dry tea leaves
+Jungpana First Flush Spring Delight EX1 – dry tea leaves

 For more First Flushes from Bihar and Darjeeling, please check here: